 Use a FlightScope X3 if:

-• You are wanting to stay within a lower budget compared to Trackman 4
+- You want to stay within a lower budget compared to Trackman 4

-Using the FlightScope is a real joy for the amateur golfer that wants to make their game more dependent on technology.
+Using the FlightScope is a real joy for the amateur golfer who wants to make their game more dependent on technology.

 For a far lower price than its competitor, the X3 delivers a customizable interface, a variety of shot data readings, and an accurate radar that tracks shots with ease.